clef-men/article_zoo_popl/popl26-response-draft.md

 >   examples.
 But you're absolutely right that it's not a good model of
 >   an efficient/idiomatic OCaml implementation.

-There are several ways to interpret your remark: "closer to C" could be in terms of programming style, or in term of data layout and in-memory representation.
-In this paragraph, and we expand a bit on this in the specific case of the Michael-Scott queue below, we emphasize that HeapLang programs have a *different* memory layout / data representation from textbook implementations in C/C++ (or Java, OCaml, etc.), due to the insertion of an *additional* pointer indirection in each node, which is specifically added to work around the restricted semantics of compare-and-swap in HeapLang.
+There are several ways to interpret this remark: "closer to C" could be in terms of programming style, or in term of data layout and in-memory representation.
+In this paragraph of our paper (and we expanded a bit on this in the specific case of the Michael-Scott queue afterwards), we emphasize that HeapLang programs have a *different* memory layout / data representation from textbook implementations in C/C++ (or Java, OCaml, etc.), due to the insertion of an *additional* pointer indirection in each node, which is specifically added to work around the restricted semantics of compare-and-swap in HeapLang.

 This is non-obvious, but clearly shown in the Figure 2 of the Vindum-Birkdel-2021 paper ( https://www.cs.au.dk/~birke/papers/2021-ms-queue.pdf ), we cite their description of this extra indirection explicitly.